DevRodrgo/PortScanrd/README.md

 # PortScanrd
-Portscan in python, simple e fast for application and verify ports in system.
+Portscan in python, simple and fast for application and verify ports in system.